hemepositive/PC-lecture/index.md

 2. Ruptured AAA

-* Me: "The CT shows that your aneurysm has ruptured and that isnwhy your blood pressure and blood levels are so low.
+* Me: "The CT shows that your aneurysm has ruptured and that is why your blood pressure and blood levels are so low.
 I called the vascular surgeon and he says that surgery is too risky."

-* Patient: "You’re saying, I’m toast.
-How long do have?
+* Patient: "You’re saying, I’m toast...How long do I have?
 When will I die?"

 * Me: "Today."